kayg04/dotfiles/README.md

-shortcuts layout to customize it to my needs and what was worse is that I would have to remember two of those layouts &#x2013; one which worked with the vim emulation and one which worked with native VSCodium &#x2013; and the latter doesn't even support three key chord bindings at the time of writing this.
+shortcuts layout to customize it to my needs and what was worse is that I would have to remember two of those layouts &#x2013; one which worked with the vim emulation and one which worked with native VSCodium &#x2013; and the latter doesn&rsquo;t even support three key chord bindings at the time of writing this.